The threat appeared on the official government newspaper

 Promise from South Korea’s President

-Moon said North Korea's development of nuclear weapons technology was "nearing" a red line, which he described as "completing an ICBM and weaponizing it with a nuclear head."
+During his nationally televised address, President Moon said North Korea’s development of nuclear weapons technology was “nearing” a red line, which he described as “completing an ICBM and weaponizing it with a nuclear head.”

 North Korea claims it has successfully miniaturized a nuclear weapon.
 While some experts believe it may have the technology, others caution that even if it doesn’t, North Korea should be taken at its word.

-His comments about averting war echoed similar statements he made Tuesday that only South Korea could give consent to initiate any conflict with the North.
+Moon’s comments about averting war echoed similar statements he made Tuesday that only South Korea could give consent to initiate any conflict with the North.